-Sure, force, or the threat of force, works temporarily.
+So force, or the threat of force, works temporarily.
 Timeouts scare young children into complying because they're a form of ritual, temporary abandonment.
 But they don't teach kids to regulate the emotions that drove them to behave badly, so the misbehavior continues.
 Eventually, kids rebel and you have to escalate your force.
 You can drag your flailing child, but sooner or later you won't be able to do that, and in the meantime she's not learning to manage herself.

 What's more, the more often you resort to force, the less your child will WANT to cooperate.
 I hear frequently from parents of six year olds who have become defiant, now that they can't be dragged to timeout.
 The six year olds who were never punished with timeouts (or other punishment) but were instead taught family expectations and emotional regulation are much better behaved and cooperative.
-So force doesn't actually get kids to behave any better.
-In fact, research shows that punishment makes kids misbehave more.

 Here's why.
 WE know that brushing teeth, not hitting his sister and not sneaking a cookie are for your child's highest good.
 But he doesn't.
 In fact, he is strongly driven to avoid teeth brushing, demolish his rival, and eat as many cookies as he can.
 The only reason for him to go against what he thinks will serve him is that he trusts us to always have his best interests at heart.